isindicic/DependencyWalker.Net/README.md

 ```

-**.NET5.0 support - BETA VERSION**
+**.NET 8 support - BETA VERSION**

-You are also able to compile program to target .NET5.0.
-This is still in development, but, in case you want to play with it, you'll need to run Visual Studio 2019 and load DependencyWalker.Net5.sln.
-To quickly start to use it, get the latest [DependencyWalkerNetCore.zip](https://github.com/isindicic/DependencyWalker.Net/releases/download/1.0/DependencyWalkerNetCore.zip) and unzip it on a local drive.
-Zip file contain .NET5.0 runtime.
+You are also able to compile program to target .NET 8.
+This is still in development, but, in case you want to play with it, you'll need to run Visual Studio 2022 and load DependencyWalker.Net8.sln.